dellark18/fiber-landingpage/README.md

 # fiber-landingpage
-This is a landing pape that has tow pages which are; "Homepage and Sign Up"
+This is a landing pape that has two pages which are; "Homepage and Sign Up"

 NOTE: This project is for practice purposes to sharpen my front end skills in html, css and javascript.
 Thank you.